artefactory-uk/document-extraction-tools/README.md

 Contributions are welcome.
 Please:

-- Create a new branch using `feat/short-description`, `fix/short-description`, etc.
+- Create a new branch using the following naming conventions: `feat/short-description`, `fix/short-description`, etc.
 - Describe the change clearly in the PR description.
 - Add or update tests in `tests/`.
 - Run linting and tests before pushing: `uv run pre-commit run --all-files` and `uv run pytest`.